endless-sky/endless-sky-wiki/wiki/CreatingOutfits.md

   * `"offset" <x#> <y#>`: an *x,y* coordinate pair that cause the submunition projectile's generated location to be shifted from the parent projectile's death location by the given number of units in the x and y directions.
 Axes orientation is the standard Cartesian, where `+x` is "rightward" and `+y` is "upward." **(v.
 0.9.15)**

   * `"spawn on" <type>...`: a list defining when the submunition can spawn.
-Accepted values are: `natural` for natural death of the source projectile, and `anti-missile` for destruction of the source projectile by an anti-missile system. **(v.
+Accepted values are: `natural` for natural death of the source projectile, and `anti-missile` for destruction of the source projectile by an anti-missile system.
+Ommitting this line means that the submunition is spawned only when the parent projectile dies naturally. **(v.
 0.10.9)**

 The following attributes are tags (just the word by itself, no value following it) which alter how a weapon fires or the behavior of its projectiles.